Angelluc/Angelluc.GITHUB.IO/README.md

-# Angelluc.GITHUB.IO
+# Hello World!
+Welcome to my Github page.
+My Github username is Angelluc.

-# Theme jekyll-theme-cayman
+# The theme I have choosen is jekyll-theme-cayman

-# Visit at
+# Visit my Githubpage at
 <a href="http://angelluc.github.io" target="_blank">angelluc.github.io</a>

+# Feedback is welcome